-“Too big, much to big, huge he is, but very cute.
-I choose giraffe too if I could,” said the Kalah-wa .
+“Too big, much too big, huge he is, but very cute.
+I would choose giraffe too if I could,” said the Kalah-wa .
 He then began to giggle as he stood on my shoulder again.

 “I could throw you up in the air and hope you land on the giraffe, if you wish Zestraya,” Grandpa said.